ioannistsanaktsidis/sis-exercise/readme.md

 For simplicity, this requires the Django app to be running.

 ### Frontend (React)
+The frontend was built using Create React App with TypeScript.
+It also uses Ant Design.

 To run the frontend:
 ```bash
     cd ui/